 The electric utility shall describe and document distinct forecasts representing large load scenarios that are reasonably anticipated to materially affect the system load shape or resource needs for the planning horizon.

-The electric utility shall describe and document how large load forecasts are not double counted in the base-case load forecast.
+The electric utility shall describe how large load forecasts are not double counted in the base-case load forecast.

 The electric utility shall provide the large load forecast as a separate, additive component.